 The museum has other tours that take you out of the museum and through the neighborhood.
 There’s have a Bruce Lee tour, a Chinatown Discovery tour and seasonal food tours like an international dumpling tour.
 With a Wing Luke Museum membership you can save 15% of the fee.
 Kids under 5 are free at the museum and on these tours too.
 History Link Tours also has an online tour that gives you the background of 25 places in the area.

-Find interesting and seasonal events using the Seattle Chinatown ID website: They have a series of food walks like the Small Business Saturday Food walk in November or Summer Series food walks that happen on the third Saturday of the month in June, July and August.
+Find interesting and seasonal events using the Seattle Chinatown ID website: They have a series of food walks like the Small Business Saturday Food walk in November or Summer Series food walks on the third Saturday of the month in June, July and August.

 Experience local restaurants and shops